ltlam/RRBS_SCP/README.md

 ### Data

-The sample data were extracted from MspI digested human RRBS reads that have been demultiplexed that will align chr19.
+The sample files were extracted from MspI digested human RRBS reads that have been demultiplexed.
+Each file contains reads from chr19.

   * /data/TBS\_14A_chr19.qseq.gz
   * /data/TBS\_14B_chr19.qseq.gz